Hans von Raumer: Career after the German Revolution

 As the end of World War I approached, Raumer worked to facilitate a frictionless transition from a war to a peacetime economy.
 To this end he invited representatives of industry (Siemens, Rathenau, Felix Deutsch, Anton von Rieppel) and of the unions (Carl Legien, Gustav Bauer, August Schlieke, Theodor Leipart) to a meeting in October 1918.
 This resulted, one month later, in the creation of the Zentralarbeitsgemeinschaft (ZAG), which established the formal equality of employers and employees and fixed the length of the working day at eight hours.
 Raumer was a member of the board of the ZAG as well as of the board of the Reichsverband der Deutschen Industrie.

 From 1920 to 1930, Raumer was a member of the Reichstag for the right wing of the DVP.
-From June 1920 to May 1921, he was Reichsschatzminister (Treasury) in the cabinet of Konstantin Fehrenbach.
+From June 1920 to May 1921, he was Reichsschatzminister (Treasury) in the cabinet of Constantin Fehrenbach.
 He focused on the question of war reparations - into his tenure fell the Spa Conference of July 1920, the interruption of negotiations by the Allies in January 1921 and the occupation of Duisburg and Düsseldorf in March 1921.

 Raumer continued to serve as an advisor to the government on economic issues.
 Together with Rudolf Hilferding he was a technical expert on the German delegation at the Genoa Conference of 1922.
 Having established contacts to the Soviet negotiators Karl Radek and Georgy Chicherin there, he subsequently pushed Rathenau to agree to the Treaty of Rapallo.

 From August to October 1923, Raumer served as Reichswirtschaftsminister in the second cabinet of Gustav Stresemann.

 Raumer worked to strengthen German-Soviet economic ties through his work in the Reichstag as well as member of the board of the Rußlandausschusses der deutschen Industrie and of the supervisory board of the Industriefinanzierungsgesellschaft Ost.
 After 1929, Raumer was a chairman of the German-Soviet arbitration commission.
 He also brought together German industrialists and Soviet leaders like Anastas Mikoyan, helping to establish German contributions to the Soviet Five Year Plan and, in 1931, landing Soviet orders from the German electrotechnical and machinery industries totalling 900 million Reichsmark.

 Raumer was a friend of the French ambassador André François-Poncet and supported Heinrich Brüning's policy of economic rappraochment with France.
 However, after the government of Brüning fell, Raumer also supported the policies of Kurt von Schleicher.